dmhendricks/wordpress-base-plugin/README.md

 ## Description

 This is a boilerplate WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).
-It is intended to be used as a starting point for creating quick WordPress plugins.
+It is intended to be used as a starting point for creating WordPress plugins.
 It contains several examples and dependencies to get you started.

 It may also be used as the means of [separating custom code](http://www.billerickson.net/core-functionality-plugin/) from the theme.